PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 - All `.efi` drivers and `.kext` are `-RELEASE` builds from the respective packages.
 - OpenCanopy (GUI boot menu) is up and running.
-- I do boot Windows 11 using rEFInd, thus I can guarantee it will work.
-I have Win 11 installed on the same SSD.
+- I boot Windows 11 and Gentoo Linux using Opencore, thus I can guarantee it will work.
+I have Win 11 installed on the same SSD but Gentoo installed on an Optane P1600X that is disabled for this.

 Good luck.